Allen Neighborhood Center Energy Demonstration Project

 line chart showing phases of energy.

-The sun’s energy is collected by the solar panels, then travels directly to two 15 kV inverters through underground cables.
+The sun’s energy is collected by the solar panels, then travels directly to two 15 kW inverters through underground cables.
 These inverters control the power management and seamlessly balance the flow of energy from the different power sources (solar, battery, grid or generator).
 They are programmed with the following logic:

 Phase 1: If solar or battery aren’t available, the grid supplies the power needs.